Anaesthetic Technician

 One of the most crucial

-skills of Anesthesia Technicians is remaining calm and effectively
+skills of Anaesthesia Technicians is remaining calm and effectively

 performing duties even in a stressful operating room situation.

-understanding of anesthesia equipment and supplies, but must also be
+understanding of anaesthesia equipment and supplies, but must also be

-able to act as a helpful assistant to anesthesia providers during
+able to act as a helpful assistant to anaesthesia providers during

 both routine and complex surgeries.